 Defense's closing arguments

-"You already know what this case is about, it's about self-defense and only self-defense," Doug O'Connell, Taylor's defense attorney said.
+"You already know what this case is about, it's about self-defense and only self-defense," Doug O'Connell, one of Taylor's defense attorneys, said.
 "Chris Taylor is not charged with the crime of taking the elevator, he's charged with deadly conduct."

-"Nowhere do you have to consider or decide what was in Mr. DeSilva's head," said Ken Ervin, Taylor's defense attorney.
-"It is only whether Detective Taylor could have had a reasonable belief that that's what was happening."
+"Nowhere do you have to consider or decide what was in Mr. DeSilva's head," Ken Ervin, another of Taylor's defense attorneys, said.
+"It is only whether Det.
+Taylor could have had a reasonable belief that that's what was happening."

-His attorneys say all the evidence leads to that belief.
-When the elevator doors open, DeSilva turns around and lowers the knife a few inches, but keeps it in his hands and with the blade facing up.
-The video also shows DeSilva walking toward officers, which they say was "suicidal."
+His attorneys said all the evidence leads to that belief.
+When the elevator doors opened, DeSilva turned around and lowered the knife a few inches, but kept it in his hands, with the blade facing up.
+The video also showed DeSilva walking toward officers, which they say was "suicidal."

 "The act of walking towards police officers, yelling at you to stop with a knife, getting within three feet, that alone is suicidal," Ervin said.

-Taylor's defense also said the state has been trying to distract from the real issue and in a convoluted way "victim blame" Taylor by saying it's his fault he was there and killed DeSilva.
+Taylor's defense also said the state was trying to distract from the real issue and, in a convoluted way, "victim blame" Taylor by saying it's his fault he was there and killed DeSilva.

 "They were told by multiple people to deal with this man with a knife," Ervin said.
 "That's his job, that's what we expect.
 That's why we have police officers because we don't want to deal with that."